Multivariate binary probability distribution in the Grassmann formalism: Derivation using Grassmann numbers

 which is an analogy from the summation $p(x=0) = \sum_x (1-x) \, p(x)$.
-The central moment of higher order can be derived consistently by the following prescription.
-Since the Grassmann variable with higher order becomes zero, we first summarize the polynomials for the dummy variable using the identity, $x^k = x, \; k \in \{ 1, 2, \dots \}$:
+Thus, we see that the parameter $\Sigma$ can be interpreted as the mean parameter of the probability distribution.
+Higher-order central moments can be derived consistently by the following prescription.
+Since the higher-order terms of Grassmann variables vanish, we first summarize the polynomials for the dummy variable in the central moment using the identity, $x^k = x, \; k \in \{ 1, 2, \dots \}$:

 Then, the Grassmann integral for the above expression gives consistent results.
 Therefore, our formalism successfully reproduces the univariate Bernoulli distribution.